tglw9/developer-content-engineer-exercise/README.md

-# Content Creation

----

-## Fail the Build, Not Production: Enforcing SonarQube Quality Gates in Python with GitHub Actions
+# Fail the Build, Not Production: Enforcing SonarQube Quality Gates in Python with GitHub Actions

----

-## Intro

 If, like me, you’ve ever merged a Pull Request that looked ok — only to discover later that it introduced a security vulnerability, dropped test coverage, or added hidden technical debt — then you already understand the problem: manual reviews and good intentions aren’t sufficient.
 Quality must be automated and enforced.